-- Athletes wishing to compete in FISU competitions must submit an online intent between the first day of the month preceding the event and 21 days prior to the first team captains meeting (where both men and women are competing in a combined series on different days, the first team captains meeting will be considered the first meeting of that series).
-Participation must be confirmed at least 16 days prior to the first team captains meeting of the competition series in question.
-Payment of entry fees for domestic events is required 14 days prior to the first team captains meeting to remain on the entry. - 2.
-Athletes who have expressed interest will be ranked using an NTSM of FIS points in the event(s) to be contested. - 3.
-Up to 20% of the USA quota may be used for development to be managed by the regional development director.
+- 1. Athletes wishing to compete in FISU competitions must submit an online intent between the first day of the month preceding the event and 21 days prior to the first team captains meeting (where both men and women are competing in a combined series on different days, the first team captains meeting will be considered the first meeting of that series).
+Participation, and payment of fees, must be confirmed at least 16 days prior to the first team captains meeting of the competition series in question. - Athletes who have expressed interest will be ranked using an NTSM of FIS points in the event(s) to be contested. - 3.
+USA athletes who are older than 24 years old, can participate in FIS-U races as part of the host nation quota.
+That quota will be expanded to accommodate athletes who are participating as part of their collegiate team. - Up to 20% of the USA quota may be used for development to be managed by the regional development director.